slin96/master-thesis/modelDB/README.md

 Following Content from (8:00-25:00, demo from 32:10): [2]
 - Motivation
-    - reproduceability of model (what model, version, hyperparamerters, ... were used)
+    - reproducibility of the model (what model, version, hyperparameters, ... were used)
     - better integration of CI/DC tools
     - preservation/sharing of knowledge
     - track progress